cheyrou23/using-cloud/help for end users/Using lucidchart and lucidpress.md

 * There is no content search on LucidChart Diagrams so title all diagrams in a clear and concise fashion in order to make them easy to find by others.

 * Diagrams created in LucidChart are subject to FOI, DPA and EIR.
 You should handle information in Lucid according to the information management guidelines for the UK government.

+### Administrator configuration

+Administrators should connect to an existing identity and access management service (if you are using a [paid account](https://www.lucidchart.com/pages/enterprise)).
+If this is not available regularly review and remove people who have left or no longer need access.
+Alternatively if you use [G Suite](https://gsuite.google.com/) you can require your users to authenticate via that.

+Administrators should also manage roles and managed access appropriately, limiting the number of people with administrator access.
+Separate administrator accounts from the general user accounts of administrators.

+To keep live license numbers down you can periodically remove all user licenses.
+This reverts all accounts to the free tier without deleting data.
+When a user next logs in they can click to switch back to a paid account.

+Allow users to [connect Lucidchart and Lucidpress to Google Drive](https://lucidchart.zendesk.com/hc/en-us/articles/207300016-Lucidchart-in-Google-Drive) if it is used in your organisation, as it only requires permissions to files created in Lucid applications, not the entire Drive.